2006 California Golden Bears football team: Arizona

-USC Trojans
+USC

 In one of the most important Pac-10 games of the season, Cal traveled to Los Angeles to battle the USC Trojans at the Los Angeles Memorial Coliseum.
 A victory by either side would ensure a BCS berth for that team, since the winner would be crowned champion of the Pac-10 because they would hold the tiebreaker over the other.
 While the previous week's loss knocked Cal from the talks of hunting for the national title, a victory would have ensured its first Rose Bowl berth since 1959.

 USC had higher aspirations; they were aiming for their third trip to the BCS National Championship Game, and with Michigan's loss to Ohio State earlier, a sweep of their final three games would guarantee them the #2 seed and a date with the Buckeyes.
 A win against Cal would at the very least clinch the Rose Bowl.

 The Trojans and Bears would struggle to a standstill for three quarters.
 The Golden Bears would take a 9–6 lead into halftime thanks to a safety by Brandon Mebane and a TD throw from Nate Longshore to Lavelle Hawkins, although the margin could have been bigger if not for two turnovers in USC territory.
 The Trojans would score one field goal in each of the three quarters to tie the game at 9.

 In the fourth quarter, USC would break the game open.
 Two touchdown passes on two consecutive drives from John David Booty to Dwayne Jarrett and Steve Smith respectively provided the game's final scoring.
 Just as critical was USC's defense shutting down Cal's offense in the second half, allowing only four first downs.
 USC clinched its fifth consecutive Pac-10 title and at least a trip to the Rose Bowl.

 Booty struggled in the first half, but went 13 for 19 for 168 yards and 2 touchdowns in the second.
 Jarrett and Smith combined for 11 catches and 154 yards and the aforementioned two scores.
 For Cal, Marshawn Lynch was held to 88 yards on 20 carries, and Longshore went 17–38, throwing for 1 touchdown but also 2 interceptions.
 The Bears would go into Thanksgiving weekend (their traditional bye week) needing to win The Big Game to wrap up their second Holiday Bowl bid in three years.

 Despite the victory, the Trojans would be upset by UCLA in the last week of the season to ruin their BCS title aspirations.
 This opened the door for the Florida Gators, who beat the Arkansas Razorbacks in the 2006 SEC Championship Game to claim a spot in the 2007 BCS National Championship Game against Ohio State.
-USC would go on to the Rose Bowl, where they would defeat Big Ten runnerup and BCS-ranked #3 Michigan 32–18.
+USC would go on to the Rose Bowl, where they would defeat Big Ten runner-up and BCS-ranked #3 Michigan 32–18.
 The Trojans would finish the season 11–2 and 7–2 in the Pac-10, ranked 4th in both the AP and Coaches Polls.